Discounted optimal stopping of a Brownian bridge, with application to American options under pinning: Optimally exercising American put options for a Brownian bridge

-Since $V(t, x) = S - x$ for all $(t, x)\in D$ , we can take $x \uparrow b(t)$ on both sides in the equation (\ref{eq:V_volterra}) in order to obtain the following type two Volterra non-linear integral equation for the OSB $b$:

-It turns out that the OSB not only satisfies the Volterra integral equation (\ref{eq:b_volterra}), but additionally is its only solution up to some regularity conditions.
+Finally, the next proposition shows that the OSB satisfies the Volterra integral Equation \eqref{eq:b_volterra} and that it is the only solution up to some regularity conditions.
+The proof follows well-known procedures based on probabilistic arguments (see \cite{peskir2005ontheamerican}) rather than relying on integral equation's theory, which~usually uses some variation of the contraction mapping principle.

-\begin{thm} The optimal stopping boundary for problem (\ref{eq:OSP_AmPut_BB}) is characterized as the \emph{unique} solution of the type two non-linear Volterra integral equation (\ref{eq:b_volterra}), within the class of continuous functions of bounded variation $c:[0,T]\rightarrow\mathbb{R}$ such that $c(t) < S$ for all $t \in (0, T)$. \end{thm}
+\begin{Proposition} The optimal stopping boundary $b$ for the problem \eqref{eq:OSP_AmPut_BB} can be characterized as the \emph{unique} solution of the type two nonlinear Volterra integral Equation \eqref{eq:b_volterra}, within the class of continuous functions of bounded variation $c:[0,T]\rightarrow\mathbb{R}$ such that $c(t) < S$ for all $t \in (0, T)$. \end{Proposition}